A brief history of Just Food (formerly the Ottawa Food Security Council)

 January 2003: Meetings begin with community members who will play some role with the Council.

 February 6, 2003: The Health, Recreation and Social Services Committee of City Council recommends that Council endorse the Ottawa Food Security Council, with funding.
-In addition, they endorse having a City Councillor and City staff serve on the Ottawa Food Security Council and that City staff be directed to nominate appropriate officials to the Council and determine an appropriate level of support for the Ottawa Food Security Council.
+In addition, they endorse having a City Councillor and City staff serve on the Ottawa Food Security Council and that City staff be directed to nominate appropriate officials to the Council.